DP1 – Testing Energy-Efficient Magnet Solution

 Expected results:

-- Validation of energy savings and performance improvement
+- Validation of energy savings and magnet performance

 Research facilities: MAX IV